Taylor S. DeMora, Jr.

 If you would like to send a condolence message to a family please fill out the form below and we will deliver it to them.

-Janet E. Shoff, 79, of Wrightsville passed away on May 10, 2024.
-She was born in East Hempfield to the late Lester and Anna Keebler and was a lifelong resident of this area.
+Tracy L. Watterson, 62, of Columbia passed away on March 28, 2025.
+She was born in Columbia to the late Donald and Lucille Brady and was a lifelong resident of this area.

 Send a Condolence